samattwood9/collab-coding-resources/README.md

-# collab-coding-221207
+# collab-coding-resources

-Sources and further reading/resources for guest lecture on collaborative coding.
+Sources and further reading/resources on collaborative coding.

 ## Sources